 Under this option, the city would seek to further reduce these costs through the establishment of a 20 percent copayment for unreimbursed service costs to families that have private health insurance and incomes above 200 percent of the federal poverty level.
 In addition to raising revenue directly from the estimated 33 percent of El families that fall into this category, this could increase payments from private insurers by giving participants an incentive to assist providers in submitting claims.
-Cost-sharing would also reduce the number of families participating in El; it is assumed here that one-fifth of affected families would leave the program.
+The burden of cost-sharing would also reduce the number of families participating in El; it is assumed here that one-fifth of affected families would leave the program.
 Institution of this copayment requirement would require approval from the state Legislature; state savings would be somewhat greater than city savings because there would also be a reduction in Medicaid spending.
-(Note that this only includes El services in New York City; there would be additional savings for the state and for counties elsewhere in the state.)
+(Note that this only includes El services in New York City; there would be additional savings for the state and for counties elsewhere in the state if adopted statewide.)

-PROPONENTS MIGHT ARGUE that establishing copayments could alleviate some of the strain the El program places on the city budget without reducing the range of service provision.
-In particular, they might note that since the current structure gives participating families no incentive to provide insurance information to the city or to providers, public funds are paying for El services for many children with private health coverage.
-The institution of copayments would provide these families with the incentive to seek payments from their insurers for El services.
+PROPONENTS MIGHT ARGUE that establishing copayments could alleviate some of the strain the EI program places on the city budget without reducing the range of service provision.
+In particular, they might note that since the current structure gives participating families no incentive to provide insurance information to the city or to providers, public funds are paying for EI services for many children with private health coverage.
+Instituting copayments would provide these families with the incentive to seek payments from their insurers for EI services.
 Finally, they might note that cost-sharing is used in many other states.

 OPPONENTS MIGHT ARGUE that the institution of a 20 percent copayment for El services could lead to interruptions in service provision for children of families that, to reduce their out-of-pocket expenses, opt to move their children to less expensive service providers or out of El altogether.
-They might further note that it is most efficient to seek savings in programs where the city pays a large share of costs: since the city pays for only a quarter of EI, savings here do relatively little for the city budget.
+They might further note that it is most efficient to seek savings in programs where the city pays a large share of costs; since the city pays for only a quarter of El, savings here do relatively little for the city budget.
 Opponents might also argue that the creation of a copayment may be more expensive for the city in the long run, as children who do not receive El services could require more costly services later in life.
-Finally, opponents might note that the city should not be creating any barriers to enrollment.